 These Stacked Chicken Enchiladas are super easy to make!
 Instead of rolling the filling in tortillas, layer everything in a casserole dish to make this favorite Mexican dinner!

 One of my family’s favorite cuisines is Mexican food, and we really enjoy a good enchilada.
 The corn tortillas, the spicy sauce, the melty cheese… what’s not to love?
 Well, sometimes it’s the assembly of the enchiladas that I’d like to pass on.
 Most of the time I don’t mind it, but if I’m in a hurry I surely don’t want to fuss with dipping, filling, and rolling tortillas.
 That’s where these stacked chicken enchiladas come in.
 To make these, I simply layer the ingredients in a baking dish, bake, and serve.
 Easy peasy!

 I like to make a batch of my 3-Ingredient Slow Cooker Taco Chicken earlier in the day when I’m going to make these stacked enchiladas.
 The slow cooker chicken could not be easier (it’s a staple in my house!), and having the chicken cooked and ready makes prepping these enchiladas a breeze.
 Not to mention that the slow cooker taco chicken adds even more delicious flavor to this dish.

 Now I know it may sound like I’m contradicting myself here, since I just wrote about how these stacked enchiladas save you time and effort, but I’m going to highly recommend that you make your own enchilada sauce when you make these.
-It will take you 10 minutes, tops.
+It will take you 15 minutes, tops.
 Never made enchilada sauce before?
 If you can chop onions and stir, then you can make this sauce.
-I’ve linked to my favorite recipe in the ingredient list below.
+This is my favorite homemade enchilada sauce recipe.

 - 1 ½ cups lowfat Greek yogurt (plus more for serving)